gi1mic/rc28_emulator/readme.md

 Simply plug it into a host PC running the RS-BA1 software and it will be detected just like a real RC-28.

-The arduino will also apear as a serial COM port on your machine.
-This means you can use Serial.print commands within the code to debug if you want.
+The arduino will also appear as a serial COM port on your machine.
+This means you can use standard "Serial.print" commands within the code to debug if you want.

 A real RC-28 uses a PIC18F14K50 as the processor.
 Microchip have some application notes and sample code for USB usage so it would probably not be a big task to port this to that processor.
 I think ICOM use an 128bit AES key for their firmware upload (on newer releases anyway) so do not think about trying to create a bootloader to read and flash their firmware.